-Dr. Norling is board-certified in OB/GYN, and has a deep interest in integrative medicine and medical acupuncture.
+Dr. Norling is board-certified in OB/GYN and has a deep interest in integrative medicine and medical acupuncture.
 Throughout her life, she has worn many hats in the medical world.
-She has been a nurse, medical doctor, and a hospital administrator.
-She is also an author, international speaker on numerous health topics, and a strong advocate for misdiagnosed patients.
+She has been a nurse, a medical doctor, and a hospital administrator.
+She is also an author, an international speaker on numerous health topics, and a strong advocate for misdiagnosed patients.
 Her number one goal is to treat the patient.
 She does so by identifying and addressing the root causes of symptoms in her patients.
 Dr. Norling specializes in treating neuroendocrine imbalances and disorders of the gastrointestinal (GI) tract.
 Her practice is currently in Hendersonville, NC.

 Read on or listen (19 minutes) to Dr. Norling share how low dopamine impacts her patients and the benefits they have received from Procite-D.

 Get to Know Dr. Norling and Her Practice

 Could you share with us a little bit of information about your journey as a healthcare provider?